 Suboxone is a drug that must usually be taken for a long time to promote opioid recovery.
 Because Suboxone is a partial agonist, it still allows people to form some opioid dependence.
 When addicts attempt to stop taking Suboxone, they need to taper their dosage under the care of a medical professional.

 People who take Suboxone for a short period, such as a month, usually end up relapsing and returning to opioid abuse.
 Thus, Suboxone should be taken for an extended period.
 Taking it for six months to one year is the norm, and many people take it for even longer.
 However, every patient is different.
 A medical professional can monitor the patient’s progress and advise on how long each patient should take Suboxone.

 Suboxone should be used only under the guidance provided in a professional treatment program or under the care of a healthcare professional.
 Rehab clinicians can administer the correct dosage, and Suboxone can also be prescribed by a doctor.
 By pairing Suboxone with other therapies, clinicians and physicians can help addicts fight their addictions.
-Call us today for help at 800-737-0933
+Genesis House in Florida helps individuals struggling with long-term Suboxone use live a life free from addiction.
+Call us today for help at 844-903-2111

 [gravityform id=”4″ title=”false” description=”true”]